Green Abundance By Design

 Weeding

 The most critical time to keep unwanted plants out of the garden is during the first season of the garden’s establishment.
-Mechanical pulling or in the case of some invasive or perennial weeds systemic herbicide applications are recommended to keep the balance of your new garden.
+Mechanical pulling, or in the case of some invasive or perennial weeds, systemic herbicide applications are recommended to keep the balance of your new garden.
 As the planting matures and the canopy of the plants close, less weeds will present themselves due to being shaded out.
 June, July, and August will be the prime months to monitor the space for unwanted growth and removal.
-Annual weeds such as crab grass are less of a concern as it will unlikely effect the more mature perennial grasses and flowers installed and will fade from the planting as it is shaded out.
-Annual weeds like horseweed are better plants to focus on as their height and prolific seeding will persist if allowed to go to seed.
+Annual weeds such as crab grass are less of a concern as it will unlikely affect the more mature perennial grasses and flowers installed and will fade from the planting as it is shaded out.
+Annual weeds like horseweed are better plants to focus on removing as their height and prolific seeding will persist if allowed to go to seed.
 Controlling annual weeds by removing them before setting seed is the most critical step to keeping them out of the meadow.
-Spot weeding as necessary after the garden has matured during the summer months is recommended.
+Spot weeding as necessary, after the garden has matured, during the summer months is recommended.

 Cutbacks & Deadheading

-The growth cycle of your meadow is most active during May-October.
-Outside of this time frame, the garden can be cut back to reset old spent growth.
-When you do that is dependent on your aesthetic and ecological goals for the space.
-A spring time cut back is best if you wish to provide the most overwintering habitat for beneficial insects and sources of seed for song birds.
-Typically we preform a cut back between April-May.
+The growth cycle of your Suburban Meadow is most active during May-October.
+Outside of this summer to early fall timeframe, the garden can be cut back to reset spent growth.
+When you choose to do so is dependent on your aesthetic and ecological goals for the space.
+A spring time cutback is best if you wish to provide the most overwintering habitat for beneficial insects and sources of seed for song birds.
+Typically we preform a cutback between April-May.
 We also love the look of grasses and the seed heads of the flowers through the winter.
-A late fall cut back can be performed of all growth during the mid to late fall, October-December.
-This is best if you want to reset the area before spring and do not appreciate the aesthetics of a meadow in the winter months.
-This will not harm the plants as they have all gone dormant at this time of year.
+A late fall cutback can be performed during the mid to late fall, October-December.
+This is best if you wish to reset the area before spring and do not appreciate the aesthetics of a meadow in the winter months.
+A late fall cutback will not harm your meadow plants as they have all gone dormant at this time of year.
 The tools for cutting back can be a push mower, hedge trimmer, or pruning sheers.
 The material can be removed from the space, or left over the bed as a natural mulch.
-Using a mower over the space will allow for the material to be mulched and be the least visible before new growth emerges.
-A standard gas or electric push mower set to the highest cut setting will be a great tool for managing the meadow.
-One just needs to go slower and expect multiple passes to cut all material.
+Using a mower over the space will allow for the material to be mulched and be least visible before new growth emerges.
+A standard gas or electric push mower set to the highest cut setting will be a great tool for managing the meadow; one just needs to go slower and expect multiple passes to cut all material.
 Taller or denser grasses may benefit from being cut back with hedge trimmers or sheers before mowing.
 Cut back height is 4-6” above the ground to avoid damaging the crowns of the plants.

-Dead heading, cutting flowers that are turning to seed heads, during the season can be done to taste.
-Some flowering species will response to dead heading with a second flush of flowering growth.
-Dead heading is by no means necessary to he health of a garden and we generally recommend leaving seed heads up as they provide visual interest and food for birds.
-Dead heading can also be a way of controlling the spread of certain plants in the garden.
-Typically our gardens do not include super aggressive large plants that spread vigorously by seed but dead heading and removing seed is a way to help ensure plants do not dance around the garden.
+Dead heading flowers that are turning to seed heads during the season can be done to taste.
+Some flowering species will response to deadheading with a second flush of flowering growth.
+Deadheading is by no means necessary to he health of a garden and we generally recommend leaving seed heads up as they provide visual interest and food for birds.
+Deadheading can also be a way of controlling the spread of certain plants in the garden.
+Typically our gardens do not include overly aggressive, large plants that spread vigorously by seed, but dead heading and removing seed is a way to help ensure plants do not dance around the garden.

 Front Yard Native Meadow, Seed Mix, Green Abundance